 About a dozen mobile and almost rigid tectonic plates are the dynamic earmark of the Earth, distinguishing it from all other known rocky planetary bodies.
-These surface plates are either of continental, oceanic, or a mixed continental-oceanic nature and move relative to each other across the Earth's surface at speeds of a few centimeters per year.
-The exact number of plates is not well established because both small plates with discrete motions and diffuse and slowly deforming regions (e.g., orogenic or rift zones) within such "rigid" plates are still being identified for both the present day and the deep past (Bird, 2003).
+These surface plates are either of continental, oceanic, or a mixed continental-oceanic nature and move relative to each other across the Earth's surface at speeds of a few centimetres per year.
+The exact number of plates is not well established because both small plates with discrete motions, as well as diffuse and slowly-deforming regions (e.g. orogenic or rift zones) within such 'rigid' plates are still being identified for both the present-day and the deep past (Bird, 2003).
 Despite these complexities, plate tectonics is considered the dominant mode of surface deformation at the Earth's surface, and largely regulates heat loss from Earth's interior.

 The motion of a rigid plate on a sphere can be described by its rotation about a point on the Earth's surface.
-This point-which represents the intersection of a rotational axis with the surface-is called an Euler pole, and when combined with the rate of rotation of the plate, uniquely describes the motion everywhere on a given plate (see Fig. 2).
+This point - which represents the intersection of a rotational axis with the surface - is called an Euler pole, and when combined with the rate of rotation of the plate, uniquely describes the motion everywhere on a given plate (see Figure 2).
 Typically, plates rotate at rates of up to about 1 degree per million years, which translates into surface plate motions of up to about 10 cm per year.
 Plate divergence is accommodated by rifting in continental regions, and by seafloor spreading beneath the oceans.
-Plate convergence is accommodated
+Plate convergence is accommodated by orogenesis, if occurring within or between continental regions, and by subduction, if it involves wholesale motion of an entire oceanic plate beneath another (usually continental) plate.
+Plates move laterally against each other at transform faults.